 Early intervention is a service provided to children under the age of three, designed to catch and begin treating any potential developmental delays early.
-Early intervention uses a holistic approach, whereby the professional meets with your family, your child, and others involved with his care.
+Early intervention services use a holistic approach, whereby the early-child intervention specialist meets with your family, your child, and others involved with his care.

-The early interventionist will spend some time observing and playing with your child, and will ask you questions about your child’s daily life and how you see his abilities and challenges.
-She’ll pay attention to how your child communicates, under what circumstances he seems most able to absorb and retain information, how he plays with toys and other children, how he interacts with other people and the world around him, and how he does with daily living skills such as feeding and toileting, if necessary and age-appropriate.
-After the initial assessment, the early interventionist will meet with the rest of the child’s care team to come up with ways that she can help your child develop the areas in which he shows a delay or deficit.
-This might involve things like referring him to different therapists, such as; a physical therapist, speech therapist, and occupational therapist, or visiting him at daycare or in your home to help facilitate appropriate play and socialization.
+After the initial assessment that your child receives through the NC Infant Toddler Program at your local Children’s Developmental Services Agency (CDSA), the early interventionist will meet with the rest of the child’s care team to learn ways that she can help your child develop the areas in which he shows a delay or deficit.
+This might involve things like referring him to different early child intervention specialized therapist, such as; a physical therapist, speech therapist, occupational therapist, or visiting him at daycare or in your home to help facilitate appropriate play and socialization.